Eirinintz/Dept._DS_Sparti_Students_Conference_2025/README.md

 ### 🛠️ Tool used: 🧠📚

-ChatGPT AI tool 🤖 — used for assistance, explanations, and code support 💻✨
+ChatGPT AI tool 🤖 was used for development assistance, explanations, and code support 💻✨

-co pilot
+During development, AI tools such as ChatGPT 🤖 and Co-pilot 💡 were utilized to provide guidance and programming support 🛠️💻

-kineziko
+The implementation was supported by AI tools including ChatGPT 🤖, Co-pilot 🧑‍✈️, and DeepSeek 🔍🧠, which were used for analysis, problem-solving, and code improvement 🚀✨